HOMEBLOGINQUIRYSEARCH

 What is Mantle Cell Lymphoma?

-A neoplasm develops from abnormal cells that multiply and divide unregulated.
-It is an aggressive form of non-Hodgkin’s lymphoma that primarily affects B-cells.
+Neoplasms develop from abnormal cells that multiply and divide unregulated.
+MCL is an aggressive form of non-Hodgkin’s lymphoma primarily affecting B cells.
 A unique chromosomal translocation known as t(11;14) characterizes MCL.
 This translocation involves a genetic rearrangement between chromosomes 11 and 14, resulting in the overexpression of cyclin D1 and leading to uncontrolled cell growth.

 What is Mantle Cell Lymphoma